Create a Webhook

 client_secret: yourclientsecret

 .
-Please note that we expect your OAuth service to follow standard OAuth 1.0 conventions.
+Please note that we expect your OAuth service to follow standard OAuth 2.0: Client Credentials Grant conventions.
 Currently we are only supporting grant_type

 of client_credentials

 .
-We will assume a token is expired if we receive a 401 response when sending the webhook payload, and we will attempt to retrieve a new token.
+We will assume a token is expired if we receive a 401 (Unauthorized) status code response when sending the webhook payload, and we will attempt to retrieve a new token.

-Bitly sends webhook responses, formatted in JSON, over HTTP as HTTPS POST requests.
-We'll send the payload to the URL that you enter into your account settings in Bitly.
+Bitly sends webhook events, as HTTPS POST requests, with the request body containing a JSON formatted webhook event payload.
+We'll send the payload to the webhook URL defined you enter into your account settings in Bitly.

-A Bitly webhook payload will include the following information with each click event:
+A Bitly webhook event payload will include the following information with each event:

-- Event ID which unique identifies a single click
+- Event ID which unique identifies a single event

 - Parameters passed through from long URL (if available with your subscription)